What is spring water? The answer seems so simple. It’s water … from a spring. Right? If only it were that easy.

 This is a belief shared by Mountain Valley Spring Water.

 As the first bottled water to be delivered coast to coast across the U.S., purity of source and of water are of utmost importance to Mountain Valley.
-The company, founded way back in 1871, bottles its waters from a protected and naturally flowing spring near Hot Springs, Arkansas, an area that’s been renowned for its natural spring water for centuries.
+The company, founded way back in 1871, bottles its waters from a protected and naturally flowing spring near Hot Springs, Arkansas, an area that’s been renowned for its spring water for centuries.

 Mountain Valley’s definition of spring water isn’t nearly as loose as others.
 Mountain Valley believes the best spring water is collected without boreholes or drilling, and that spring water should be gathered where it naturally flows.
 Mountain Valley believes in using sustainable methods that ensure a spring’s natural longevity will be preserved, and that ensure the water born from that spring is as pure, refreshing and delicious as nature intended.